Goldendora/Goldendora/README.md

 <h2 align="center">About Me</h2>

 <p align="center">
-I am a dedicated and detail-oriented web developer with solid experience in front-end and back-end technologies.<br>
+I am a dedicated and detail-oriented <b>Front-End Web Developer</b> with solid experience creating modern, efficient, and responsive user interfaces.<br>
-Focused on building scalable, efficient, and user-friendly web applications using <b>Laravel</b>, <b>JavaScript</b>, and <b>MySQL</b>.<br>
+Specialized in <b>JavaScript, Bootstrap, and Laravel Blade templating</b> to build interactive and scalable web solutions.<br>
-Strong collaborator with excellent problem-solving and communication skills, eager to learn and adapt to new technologies.
+Collaborative, adaptable, and committed to improving the user experience through clean and maintainable code.
 </p>

 ---